elegant-scipy/elegant-scipy/markdown/ch6.markdown

 2. Now, verify that multiplying by $R$ leaves the vector
    $\left[ 0\, 0\, 1\right]^T$ unchanged.
 In other words, $R p = 1
    p$, which means $p$ is an eigenvector of R with eigenvalue 1.
+   Remember that matrix multiplication in Python is denoted with `@`.

 <!-- solution begin -->